CaroHaensch/siliconsamplechallenge/registration.md

   the provider's batch record (id, model, status, request counts) and the full response body and token usage for every request.
 Per-chunk parsed responses are in `pipeline/out/chunks/*.rds` and `pipeline/out/logs/raw_output_*.rds`.
-  **[DECIDE: deposit these publicly with the repo, or as a separate linked Zenodo upload if oversized, or escrow them — and record the choice in `metadata.json` → `disclosure_class`.
-Note `pipeline/out/` is currently git-ignored; un-ignore it or attach the logs to the deposit explicitly, or they will not ship.]**
+ Deposited publicly as a separate Zenodo record (oversized for the code repository at ~215 MB compressed), linked here: https://doi.org/10.5281/zenodo.22144664.
+Disclosure class A — the logs are public, not escrowed.
 - **K.3 Computational resources** — API-call counts, total tokens, cost, compute time:
   Submitted run (9,900 respondents, 2 calls each):